🔥 Get up to 20% off Matador • Join Pack Hacker Pro

 Materials & Aesthetic

 As far as packable bags come and go, the Freerain22 does an astonishing job of not looking like one.
-Once we have it fully loaded up, it looks like a full-fledged outdoor backpack, the kind you’d expect to have tools and equipment hanging off it.
+Once we have it fully loaded up, it looks like a full-fledged water-resistant outdoor backpack, the kind you’d expect to have tools and equipment hanging off it.
 It has a relatively tall and narrow profile.
 Part of that comes courtesy of the rolltop layout of the bag.
 On the whole, a tall and narrow profile is ideal for hiking where you want to keep things more centered.

 Matador Freerain22 Brand